 We recently got our hands on the “Thanos Rising – Avengers: Infinity War” board game, and we had great a time playing it!
-We thought it would be fun to share our review of this Cooperative Marvel themed game.
+This is a Cooperative Marvel themed game.

 Thanos Rising is made by USAopoly – best known for making a variety of theme-based Monopoly games, like Game of Thrones Monopoly, Dragon Ball Z Monopoly, Walking Dead Monopoly, etc. USAopoly also makes other games like Telestrations, Harry Potter Clue, Rick & Morty Munchkin, Marvel Codenames, Harry Potter Hogwarts Battle, Samurai Jack: Back to Past, Blank Slate and many other popular games.